Top Movies and TV Shows in your Collection

 Adelle DeWitt (1-2)

-The story follows Echo, a “doll” or “Active” for the Los Angeles “Dollhouse”, one of several facilities, called “Houses”, run by a company which hires out human beings to wealthy clients.
-These “engagements” range from romantic interludes to high-risk criminal enterprises.
-Each Active has their original memories wiped and exists in a childlike blank state until programmed via the insertion of new memories and personalities for each mission.
-Actives such as Echo are ostensibly volunteers who have surrendered their minds and bodies to the organization for five-year stints, during which their original personalities are saved on hard drives, in exchange for vast amounts of money and solutions to any other problematic circumstances in their lives.
+Created by writer and director Joss Whedon under Mutant Enemy Productions, Dollhouse (2009–2010) is an American science fiction television series.
+It follows the journey of Echo, a ‘doll’ or ‘Active’ for the Los Angeles ‘Dollhouse’.
+This facility is part of a company that provides human beings to wealthy clients for various engagements, ranging from romantic interludes to high-risk criminal enterprises.
+The Actives, including Echo, have their memories wiped and live in a childlike state until new memories and personalities are inserted prior to each mission.
+These individuals have seemingly volunteered to surrender their minds and bodies to the organization for five-year periods, during which their original personalities are saved on hard drives.
+In exchange, they receive vast amounts of money and solutions to any other problematic circumstances in their lives.

 Comments (0):